Anatoly Shariy: Biography

+Activity as a journalist

 Anatoliy Shariy was born in Kyiv and lived there until 2012.
 Shariy began to engage in journalism in early 2005.

-Shariy's first wife was Olga Rabulets, who, he says, saved him from compulsive gambling.
 In 2013 Shariy became engaged to journalist Olga Bondarenko (now Olga Shariy, and they married in 2017.
 The couple now have a child.
 Olga Shariy, together with Anatoly, co-manages the Sharij.net website.

 Shariy began to engage in journalism in early 2005.
-In 2008, Shariy became a permanent author at the online editions of From-UA and Obozrevatel, From 2008 to early 2012 he was the head of the Investigation Department of the website Obozrevatel.
-In 2008–2011 Shariy authored a number of publications on organized crime in Ukraine.
+In particular, he was a journalist of the online edition Obozrevatel.

-In 2011 Shariy shot at a man with rubber bullets at a McDonald's restaurant after the man, according to Shariy, insulted his wife.
+In 2011, Shariy shot at a man from a traumatic pistol at a McDonald's restaurant after the man, according to Shariy, insulted his wife.
 Shariy reported the incident to police.
 Shariy later claimed that the case was later trumped-up due to his investigation of illegal drug trade, which he alleged was covered up by high rank members of Ukrainian law enforcement.
+In 2019, a Kyiv court dismissed the case and revoked the request for the search and extradition to Ukraine of the journalist.

-In 2011, journalists of the 1+1 TV channel and Shariy carried out a series of investigations of the alleged protection of the illegal controlled substance trade in Kyiv pharmacies by the Office for Combating Illegal Drug Trafficking (Ukrainian abbreviation: UBNON).
-On 7 June 2011 Shariy published the first part of the article "Does UBNON Spit in the Face of the Minister?".
-On 11 June Shariy was summoned for interrogation in the McDonald's shooting case, which had allegedly been closed already.
-On 20 June Shariy gave a press conference about the situation and claimed that the Ministry of Internal Affairs and UBNON ordered the pressure on him.
-The next day, 21 June, the criminal case for hooliganism was initiated against Shariy related to McDonald's shooting.
+The same year, journalists of the 1+1 TV channel and Shariy carried out a series of investigations of the alleged protection of the illegal controlled substance trade in Kyiv pharmacies by the Office for Combating Illegal Drug Trafficking (Ukrainian abbreviation: UBNON).
+On 7 June 2011, Shariy published the first part of the article "Does UBNON Spit in the Face of the Minister?".
+On 11 June, Shariy was summoned for interrogation in the McDonald's shooting case, which had allegedly been closed already.
+On 20 June, Shariy gave a press conference about the situation and claimed that the Ministry of Internal Affairs and UBNON ordered the pressure on him.
+The next day, on 21 June, the criminal case for hooliganism was initiated against Shariy related to McDonald's shooting.